Serve the church as a Great Commission scholar.

 Initial Application Submission

-Entrance Exam and Interview
+Entrance Essay and Interview

 The Ph.D. program is structured for 48 months (4 years).
 Students who take longer than four years will be assessed an additional $2,000 fee for each semester of extension beyond the four-year limit.